aurora-scheduler/scheduler/README.md

 ### What this project is and what it is not
 Aurora Scheduler is a mainteannce fork of Apache Aurora after the original project entered the [Apache Attic](https://lists.apache.org/thread.html/reee926fceea75b7cc25110abb9deb3c41921c1585157a7f45c814419%40%3Cdev.aurora.apache.org%3E).
-The goal of this fork is to continue mainteannce and  quality of life updates to the **scheduler codebase** but we don't anticipate any new large features being landed.
+The goal of this fork is to continue maintenance and  quality of life updates to the **scheduler codebase** but we don't anticipate any new large features being landed.

 **Please note that this also means the [original Python2 client](https://github.com/aurora-scheduler/client) is unmaintained.**